top of page

 • “I don’t even know where to start.”

-This is where you can be gently practical by offering support that preserves their autonomy:
+This is where you can be practical by offering support that preserves their autonomy:

-• “If you're overwhelmed right now you want me to look up a few options, and you can decide if any feel right?”
+• “If you're overwhelmed right now, do you want me to look up a few options?
+You can decide if any feel right.”

 • “Would it help to talk through what you’d want from a therapist?”